dotnet/docs/docs/core-concepts/app-types.md

 This type of application will only carry its own code and dependencies that are outside of .NET Core libraries.
 As an example, let's say you are making a console application that has the ability to invoke a certain REST API and deserialize the returned JSON into a type and then display it.
-You have everything you need for this small application expect for a good JSON parser; for this, you add a dependency to your `project.json` to include [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/).
+You have everything you need for this small application except for a good JSON parser; for this, you add a dependency to your `project.json` to include [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/).
 Once you publish your application using `dotnet publish`, you will see that only your application's code and JSON.net have been published in the output.
 The .NET Core libraries remain outside of your application's dependency closure.